dericcain/react-tiny-fab/README.md

 ![React Tiny FAB](https://raw.githubusercontent.com/dericgw/react-tiny-fab/master/logo.png)

-> A tiny (~1kb gzip) WAI-ARIA compliant Floating Action Button for React
+> A tiny (~670 byte gzip) WAI-ARIA compliant Floating Action Button for React

+> `react-tiny-fab` v3 now relies on React version 16.8 and up because it is implemented using [React Hooks](https://reactjs.org/docs/hooks-intro.html)

 Want to use a Floating Action Button without having to import the whole Material Design Components library?
-Weighing in at only around 1kb gzipped, React Tiny FAB is a great solution.
+Weighing in at only around 671 bytes gzipped, React Tiny FAB is a great solution.
 It is a lightweight, fast, and flexible component.

 ![React Tiny FAB](https://raw.githubusercontent.com/dericgw/react-tiny-fab/master/fab.gif)